devoncarew/firehose/README.md

 This is a tool to automate publishing of pub packages from GitHub actions.

-## Status

-This is very much still a work in progress!
-This is not yet recommended for production services.

-## Conventions
+## Conventions and setup

-- pubspecs should contain an `auto_publish: true` property in order for this tool to attempt to auto-publish
-- when run from a PR branch, this tool will validate the changed files, pubspecs, and changelogs, and indicate whether the criteria for publishing has been met
+When run from a PR branch, this tool will validate the changed files, pubspecs, and changelogs, and indicate whether the criteria for publishing has been met.
-- when run from a merge into the default branch, this tool will attempt to publish any packages which have had changed files

-Additionally:
+When run in reponse to a git tag event (a tag with a pattern like `v1.2.3` or `name_v1.2.3` for monorepos), this tool will publish the indicated package.

-- each PR should add a new entry to the changelog
-- the changelog version and pubspec version should agree
+Pubspecs should contain an `auto_publish: true` property in order for this tool to attempt to auto-publish.
+Additionally, each PR should add a new entry to the changelog and the changelog version and pubspec version should agree.

 ## Skipping changelog validation for a PR

 To skip the package validation for a PR, add a `changelog-exempt` label to the PR.
-This should only be used for trivial changes that are not in any way user facing.
+This should only be used for trivial changes that are not user facing.

 ## Pre-release versions

-Pre-release versions (aka, `'1.2.3-foo'`) are handled specially; this tool will validate the package changes, but will not auto-publish the package.
+Pre-release versions (aka, `'1.2.3-dev'`) are handled specially; this tool will validate the package changes, but will not auto-publish the package.
 This can be used to accumulate several changes and later publish them as a group.
-When the version later changes to a stable version (above, `'1.2.3`), the tool will publish that verion.

 ## Disabling auto-publishing